patrick-sharp/UserAnalytics/src/README.md

 ## How to add new tests

 ## How to build a release of the software.
+Again the system automatically builds when Chrome loads the extension.
+In the future the may be releases on the Chrome Extension store.

 ## More resources:
 1. Overview: https://developer.chrome.com/docs/extensions/mv3/overview/